SAM

 Enter the email address of any prospective customer and they'll receive an invitation to be managed.
 Once they accept, you can delegate into their account and start setting up their monitors.

 From there, add any other SaaS products they use that Sam supports.
-The broader the integration coverage, the more useful Sam's alerts, reports, and compliance tracking become for that account.
+The broader the integration coverage, the more useful Sam becomes.

 Once an account is connected, their employees can reach Sam immediately by email or text message.
 Tickets flow into your unified queue on the ticket board.